Transition away from interbank offered rates (IBORs)

 2022

 During 2022, the FCA engaged in a number of consultations regarding the winding down of LIBOR.
-These resulted in some changes to the proposed dates at which the remaining LIBOR settings will cease being published, with the FCA proposing that ICE Benchmark Administration be temporarily required to publish certain US dollar LIBOR settings under a 'synthetic' methodology beyond the end of June 2023, when the US dollar LIBOR panel will end.
-As per an FCA announcement published in November 2022, the schedule for winding down is as follows:
+These resulted in some changes to the proposed dates at which the remaining LIBOR settings would cease being published, with the FCA proposing that ICE Benchmark Administration be temporarily required to publish certain US dollar LIBOR settings under a 'synthetic' methodology beyond the end of June 2023.
+An FCA announcement published in November 2022 set out the amended schedule for winding down.

 2023

 In April 2023, the FCA confirmed its intention to require ICE Benchmark Administration Limited to publish 1-, 3- and 6-month synthetic US dollar LIBOR settings until the end of September 2024, following the cessation of the US dollar LIBOR panel at the end of June 2023.
-In the same announcement, it made clear that all new use of the synthetic US dollar LIBOR settings will be prohibited, although their use will be permitted in all legacy contracts except cleared derivatives.
+In the same announcement, it made clear that all new use of the synthetic US dollar LIBOR settings would be prohibited.

 The overnight and 12-month US dollar LIBOR settings ceased being published at the end of June 2023.